The Beatles (terrorist cell): Activities

-The group nicknamed "the Beatles" were four or three, British Muslims fighting for the extremist, jihadist Islamic State of Iraq and the Levant.
-The group's nickname, and its members' nicknames, "John", "Paul", "George" and "Ringo", were used by the hostages, after the four members of the English rock group The Beatles, due to their regional English accents.
-The nickname was condemned by English musician and former Beatle Ringo Starr, saying: "It's bullshit.
+The group consisted of three or four British Muslims fighting for the extremist, jihadist Islamic State of Iraq and the Levant.
+The group's nickname, and those of its members – "John", "Paul", "George" and "Ringo" – were used by the hostages in ironic reference to the regional English accents of the musicians.
+The nickname was condemned by former Beatle Ringo Starr, saying: "It's bullshit.
 What they are doing out there is against everything The Beatles stood for ... [we] absolutely stood for peace and love."
-Beatles fans were also outraged.
+Fans of the band were also outraged.

-They took Western hostages for ISIL and guarded more than 20 in cramped cells in Western Raqqa, Syria, beheaded hostages, and made and published videos of their beheadings.
+The terrorists took Western hostages for ISIL and held more than 20 in cramped cells in Western Raqqa, Syria, beheaded hostages, and made and published videos of their beheadings.
 They always kept their faces hidden.

-The Beatles, who were assigned responsibility for guarding foreign hostages by ISIL commanders, were allegedly harsher than other ISIL guards.
+They were assigned responsibility for guarding foreign hostages by ISIL commanders, and were reportedly harsher than other ISIL guards.
 One source said: “Whenever the Beatles showed up, there was some kind of physical beating or torture.”
-According to a freed French hostage, they were the most feared of the jihadists because of their propensity to beat the captives, and their taste for the macabre, which included: use of electric shock taser guns, mock executions (including a crucifixion of Foley), and waterboarding.
+According to a freed French hostage, they were the most feared of the jihadists because of their propensity to beat the captives, and their taste for the macabre, which included use of electric shock taser guns, mock executions (including a crucifixion of Foley), and waterboarding.

-At one point, the Beatles were temporarily removed from their guard duties by ISIL because of their excessive brutality.
+At one point, they were temporarily removed from their guard duties by ISIL because of their excessive brutality.
+Their cell held at least 23 foreign hostages, all of whom were either ransomed or killed.

-The Beatles sought to obtain ransoms for their hostages.
-A former hostage reported that the Beatles bragged that they had been paid millions of dollars in ransoms by certain European countries, enough to retire to Kuwait or Qatar.
+The group sought to obtain ransoms for their hostages.
+A former hostage reported that they bragged that they had been paid millions of dollars in ransoms by certain European countries, enough to retire to Kuwait or Qatar.
 The group contacted families of some UK hostages, and are believed to have maintained links with their associates and friends in the UK.
-James Foley's mother, Diane Foley, said in an interview: “their requests were impossible for us, 100 million Euros, or all Muslim prisoners to be freed.
+James Foley's mother Diane said in an interview: “Their requests were impossible for us, 100 million Euros, or all Muslim prisoners to be freed.
 The requests from the terrorists were totally directed towards the government, really.
 And yet we as an American family had to figure out how to answer them.”

-The Beatles' cell held at least 23 foreign hostages, nearly all of whom were ransomed or killed.

 2014–2015 beheadings

-Between the period of August 2014 to January 2015, Jihadi John was involved in the beheadings of American journalists James Foley and Steven Sotloff, British humanitarian aid workers David Haines and Alan Henning, American aid worker Peter Kassig, Japanese private military contractor Haruna Yukawa, Japanese journalist Kenji Goto, and 22 members of the Syrian armed forces.
+Between the period of August 2014 to January 2015, "Jihadi John" was involved in the beheadings of American journalists James Foley and Steven Sotloff, British humanitarian aid workers David Haines and Alan Henning, American aid worker Peter Kassig, Japanese private military contractor Haruna Yukawa, Japanese journalist Kenji Goto, and 22 members of the Syrian armed forces.

 A former ISIS member said that using a British man to carry out the beheadings was likely a deliberate effort by ISIS to “project the image that a European, or a Western person, killed an American so that they can ... appeal to others outside Syria, and make them feel that they belong to the same cause.”